 I believe that item 5 of the patent policy should remain untouched and so should probably be items 4 and 3.
 But item 2 prevents MPEG from taking corrective measures if ISO/IEC receive an Option 2 patent declaration against a standard that is intended to be “royalty free” or an Option 3 declaration against a standard that is intended to be FRAND, if the declarations fail to identify the claimed infringed technology.

 ISO/IEC should allow the development of international standards that satisfy a business model that a committee freely adopts.
-This requires that the committee should have the freedom to remove patents from a standard that a third party does not wish to be used in support of the committee’s business model.
+This requires that the committee should have the means to remove patents from a standard that a third party does not wish to be used in support of the committee’s business model.

 I do not have to say that a committee that adopts a business model is not developing a licence.
 Indeed we are simply recreating the situation of 30 years ago when each committee operated according to the shared business models of the industries populating it.

 Posts in this thread (in bold this post)

 - The MPEG ecosystem